RELEVANT CHAPTERS

 15. Direct Payments Agreements

-16. Monitoring and Review of Direct Payment
+16. Monitoring and Review of Direct Payments

 Direct payment recipients and managed account providers will provide to CMBC promptly upon request a summary of all income received and expenditure incurred in relation to the administration of the direct payment account.